auth0/lock/README.md

 - **closable {Boolean}**: Determines whether or not the Lock can be closed.
 When a `container` option is provided its value is always `false`, otherwise it defaults to `true`.
 - **popupOptions {Object}**: Allows to customize the location of the popup in the screen.
 Any [position and size feature](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#Position_and_size_features) allowed by `window.open` is accepted.
 Defaults to `{}`.
 - **rememberLastLogin {Boolean}**: Determines whether or not to show a screen that allows you to quickly log in with the account you used the last time.
 Defaults to `true`.
-- **allowedConnections {Array}**: List of connection that will be available to perform the authentication.
-It defaults to all enabled connections.

 #### Theming options